-Pliny’s profit from the sale of lots accumulated while he was absent.
-After three years, with no word from the frontier and every reason to believe he wouldn’t return, the others created a fund called “Pliny’s Purse”, intended for charity and specified as anonymous.
+Pliny’s profit from the sale of lots continued to accumulate during his absence.
+After three years, with no word from the frontier and every reason to believe he’d not return, the others created a fund called “Pliny’s Purse”, intended for charity and specified as anonymous.

 #1) Three Tennants, Horace and Virgil and their sister Helen, were the first of a self-perpetuating “committee” evolving through recruitment of others from the community.
 At any one time, there have been as few as three and as many as five, all sworn to a secrecy that remains unbroken.

 #2) Their mission from the outset was to follow Alexander Pope’s advice: “Do good by stealth, and blush to find it fame.”
-Help those found to be in need.
-Do it such a way that no one notices, not even the recipients.
+Help those in need.
+Do it in such a way that no one notices, not even the recipients.

 #3) Let generosity be tempered, alone, by discretion and good stewardship.